 Install a Programmable Thermostat

-We’ve said it before and we’ll say it again – a programmable thermostat decreases your energy use and bills no matter what time of year it is.
-A programmable thermostat will allow you to lower your home temperature while you are at work to help reduce heating costs, and increase the temperature before you even arrive home to yield the right amount of home comfort.
+We can’t say it enough – a programmable thermostat saves you energy and money no matter what season it is.
+A programmable thermostat will allow you to decrease your home temperature while you are at work to help lower heating costs, and increase the temperature before you even get home to yield the right amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps retain heat during the winter, saving you energy because your furnace doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
+Having the ideal amount of attic insulation helps retain heat during the winter, saving you energy because your heater doesn’t have to run as much, and therefore saves you money on heating bill.
 Ask your local utility companies about rebates for installing or upgrading your attic insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help boost the temperature a few degrees.
-Hotter water on a decreased setting?
+Hot water on a decreased setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Precision Tune-Up

-Make sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Stevenson Service Experts.
-This month we are providing discounts on our fall tune ups to help make sure you stay warm and safe all winter long.
-Call 937-503-7896 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.
+Be sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Stevenson Service Experts.
+This month we are offering discounts on our fall tune ups to help make sure you stay warm and safe all winter long.
+Call 937-503-7896 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient HVAC system.